 There are multiple benefits to happy employees: increased productivity, improved retention, and an overall positive work environment.
 In addition, social media has empowered employees to be potential advocates of the businesses that employ them.
-Be sure you are implementing activities, initiatives, and programs designed to boost employee morale.
+Be sure you are implementing activities, initiatives, and programs designed to improve employee morale.

 Not convinced?
 Check out these articles from the experts:

 - Happy employees are 31% more productive, 300% more creative and make 37% more sales.
 Source: Harvard Business Review.

 - 25% of job success is predicated by intelligence, while the rest is correlated to optimism, social support and the ability to see stress as a challenge, rather than an opportunity for failure.
 Source: Shawn Anchor, Harvard-educated psychologist and consultant.

 - “Transform Your Employees into Passionate Advocates,” via Harvard Business Review

 - “Forget Customer Loyalty—Your Employees Matter More,” via New York Enterprise Report